gabotaco/WealthyWumpus/README.md

     "prefixes": {}
 }
 ```
-Note: prefixes will be filled in for you when it joins a new guild.
+Note: prefixes will be filled in for you the first time you do a command.

 # Credits
 Close friends who made this possible.